Scottie Pippen: The Bulls' first three-peat (1991–1993)

-In the 1990–91 NBA season, Pippen emerged as the Bulls' primary defensive stopper and a versatile scoring threat in Phil Jackson's 'triangle offense'.
-Alongside the help of Michael Jordan, Pippen continued to improve his game, especially in shooting from the field.
+In the 1990–91 NBA season, Pippen emerged as the Bulls' primary defensive stopper and a versatile scoring threat in Phil Jackson's triangle offense.
+Alongside the help of Jordan, Pippen continued to improve his game, especially in shooting from the field.
 He had his first triple-double on November 23 when the Bulls faced the Los Angeles Clippers as he had 13 points, 12 assists and 13 rebounds in 30 minutes in a 105–97 win.
-He had his second triple-double against the Indiana Pacers on December 22 as the Bulls defeated the Pacers 128–118.
-Pippen finished the game with 18 points, 11 assists and 10 rebounds in 41 minutes of play, in addition to 1 steal and 1 block while shooting 54.5% from the field.
-Pippen scored a season-high of 43 points on February 23 in a 129–108 win against the Charlotte Hornets.
-In addition, he also grabbed 4 rebounds, dished out 6 assists and had 6 steals in 31 minutes of play.
-He had a career-high field goal percentage that game with 94.1% as he was 16–17 from the field.
-Pippen had his third and final triple-double of the season on April 4 against the New York Knicks as the Bulls won 101–91.
-He finished the game with 20 points, 12 assists and 10 rebounds in addition to 4 steals while shooting 50% from the field in 42 minutes of play.
 The Bulls finished the season with a record of 61–21.
 They were first in the Central Division, first in the Eastern Conference and second overall, as the Portland Trail Blazers clinched the first spot.
-Pippen was second on the team in points per game with 17.8 and steals with 2.4 next to Michael Jordan and he was also second in rebounds per game with 7.3 next to Horace Grant.
+Pippen was second on the team in points per game with 17.8 and steals with 2.4 next to Jordan and he was also second in rebounds per game with 7.3 next to Horace Grant.
 Pippen led the team in blocks per game with 1.1 and assists per game with 6.2.
-He ranked fifth overall in the NBA in steals, both for total and per game.
+He ranked fifth overall in the NBA in steals, both for total steals and steals per game.
 For his efforts in the 1990–91 NBA season Pippen was awarded NBA All-Defensive Second Team honors.
-The Bulls went on to defeat the Los Angeles Lakers in the 1991 NBA Finals.
+The Bulls went on sweep the two-time defending champions Detroit Pistons in the Eastern Conference Finals, then defeated the Los Angeles Lakers in the 1991 NBA Finals with Pippen defending effectively against Lakers superstar Magic Johnson.